robinroyer/CentralizedRemoteFileSystem/README.md

 This project's goal is to implement a Java centralized file system through RMI.
 Many clients can connect to it and can **create**, **modify**, with an **exclusive lock system**, **list** and **synchronise** files.

-> Files are kept in Ram in server side.
+> Files are kept in Ram in the server.

 ## RMI Testing